-This paper presented a numerical framework for solving large finite discrete Markov models efficiently.
+This paper presented a numerical framework for solving large discrete Markov models efficiently.
 The application of the framework was shown by a performance analysis of the AAL-2 protocol.

-The numerical framework implements a computationally efficient sparse power iteration without computing the iteration matrix explicitly.
-To this end, the method requires the description of the model behavior by a state transition function.
-The application driven specification of the transition function is not too difficult even for complex models and may be eased by decomposing the transition function in a couple of functions.
-Function decomposition has the additional benefit of reducing the numerical complexity of the iteration.
+The new numerical framework implements a computationally efficient sparse power iteration without computing the iteration matrix explicitly.
+To this end the method requires the description of the model behavior by a recursive transition function.
+Devising the transition function is not too difficult even for complex models and may be eased by decomposing the transition function in a couple of functions.
+Decomposing the transition function has the additional benefit of reducing the numerical complexity of the iteration.
+The method lends itself to parallelization: the contribution of the various realizations of the influencing variables can be computed in parallel; simply summing obtains the overall solution.
+Since storing the transition matrix is not required the framework is efficient with respect to both the storage consumption and the running time.